1967 Fosbury Bill Elliott

 One of the first disciples of Dick Fosbury was Longhorn Bill Elliott.

-Bill Elliott understood that a record high jump required a discipline technique of building a jump one step at a time.
+Bill Elliott understood that a record high jump required a disciplined technique of building a jump one step at a time.
 Bill ignored old-school practices and beliefs of high jumping techniques to set high standards for the Longhorns.
 Elliott won the “head” game and transformed the sense of what’s possible in the high jump.

-https://fb.watch/dENxh9h2Sn/ (outlook.com) The History of High jumping
+https://fb.watch/dENxh9h2Sn/ (outlook.com) The History of High Jumping

-https://youtu.be/9SlVLyNixqU Fosbury flop changing a mental process is necessary to develop a winning culture.
+https://youtu.be/9SlVLyNixqU Fosbury flop Changing a mental process is necessary to develop a winning culture.

 https://youtu.be/CZsH46Ek2ao Fosbury flop